Market Commentary

 Wrap up 2024 on a High Note: Year-end Checklist to Boost Your Wealth and Lower Your Tax Bill

 As the year winds down, it’s the perfect time to pause and take a close look at your financial goals.
 Even if you’ve reached some big milestones, there still could be a few valuable moves you can make before year-end.
-With IRS deadlines approaching, now’s the moment to make some proactive choices that could leave you […]
+With IRS deadlines approaching, now’s the moment to make some proactive choices that could leave […]

 Carlota B. Venegas, CFP®, CDFA®